 The bottom panel assesses empirical correlations, which are typically positive.
-The Basel charges are unchanged, as expected, because they do not account for correlations.
+The Basel charges are unchanged, as expected because they do not account for correlations.
 Internal models show capital charges to be systematically higher than in the previous case.
 There is also more dispersion in results across models, however.
 It is interesting to see, in particular, that the economic capital charge for portfolio C, with low credit quality, is typically twice the Basel charge.
 Such results demonstrate that the Basel rules can lead to inappropriate credit risk charges.
 As a result, banks subject to these capital requirements may shift the risk profile to lower-rated credits until their economic capital is in line with regulatory capital.
-This shift to lower credit quality was certainly not an objective of the Basel rules.
+This shift to lower credit quality was certainly not an objective of the original Basel rules.
+This lack of sensitivity is what led to the new Basel Accord, which will be discussed in Chapter 29.